Planning Your Wedding Day

-When it comes to planning your wedding day, I like to get involved and help as much as possible, so that initial meeting is so important, for us to discuss how you want your wedding to look, what to expect from me and how I work, and what your plans are for the day.
-I work with so many other suppliers, cake makers, florists, hair and makeup artists, so I like to share my experience of working with them and to help you find the best suppliers to meet your needs.
+Planning your wedding day may seem like a daunting task.
+I like to meet with all my couples during the early stages of planning a wedding, so we can discuss how you want your wedding to look, what to expect from me, how I work, and what your plans are for your day.
+I work with lots of amazing suppliers, cake makers, florists, hair and makeup artists, so I like to share my experience of working with them and to help you find the best suppliers to meet your needs.
 (Secretly I would love to be a wedding planner, and when these knees have had enough, that’s what I plan on doing!)

-Lots of couples book about 2 years before their wedding so it may seem a long time between our initial meeting and the next time you see me, but feel free to contact me at any time during this period if you need any help with the planning, or if you need any advice.
+So it may seem a long time between our initial meeting and the next time you see me, but feel free to contact me at any time during this period if you need any Lots of couples book about 2 years before their wedding.
+It may seem a long time between our initial meeting and the next time you see me, but feel free to contact me at any time during this period if you need any help with the planning, or if you need any advice.
 I like to meet with my couples again a few weeks before the big day to go over all the final details and timings.

-I generally arrive with you about 2 hours before the ceremony, and the shots I take will include your dress, perfume (a full bottle looks better than a half used one), shoes, bridesmaids dresses, and any other important bits and bobs!
+I generally arrive with you about 2 hours before the ceremony.
+The shots I take will include your dress, perfume (a full bottle looks better than a half used one), shoes, bridesmaids dresses, and any other important bits and bobs!
 The rest of the shots I’ll take in the morning will be very documentary style, un-staged, and just capturing the natural flow of bridal preparation.

 If you’ve had personalised hangers made especially for your bridesmaids, hang the dresses on them ready the night before, and the same goes for the bridal gown.
 You don’t have to spend a lot of money on buying personalised hangers though, but it is nice to see some matching wooden ones, nothing nice about a black plastic New Look hanger!
 If the girls have all got matching shoes and bags, have all of them set out ready to save time.

-When it’s time to get into the dress, forgive me if I give the girls a little nudge to start getting ready, I’m a bit OCD about time so I will be keeping a close eye on the clock!
+When it’s time to get into the dress, forgive me if I give the girls a little nudge to start getting ready.
+I’m a bit OCD about time so I will be keeping a close eye on the clock!
 I will help and do whatever I can to ease any stress or nerves, if that means stepping in to help to do up the dress, or shoes, then I will do my best to help where I can.
-If you’re dress is a zip and buttons, a crochet hook comes in handy to pull those little loops over the buttons.
-If your dress is a lace up style, allow 10-15 minutes to dress.
+If your dress is a zip and buttons, a crochet hook comes in handy to pull those little loops over the buttons.
+If your dress is a lace-up style, allow an extra 10-15 minutes to dress.

-I will leave about 5-10 minutes before the bride, to ensure I’m there ready to capture your arrival.
+I will leave about 5-10 minutes before you, to ensure I’m there ready to capture your arrival.
 Don’t rush to get out of the car when you do arrive, it’s lovely to capture a shot of you looking out in anticipation.

-Now, this is quite an important thing to remember – Bridesmaids – it’s important to remember to look up and smile as you walk up the aisle, don’t look at the floor, even though you’ll be tempted to!
+Now, this is quite an important thing to remember – Bridesmaids – it’s important to remember to look up and smile as you walk up the aisle.
+Don’t look at the floor, even though you’ll be tempted to!
 And don’t walk too fast up the aisle, take it slowly.
-And advice for the Bride, take some deep breaths and relax your shoulders, take your time, and smile all the way!
+Advice for the Bride, take some deep breaths and relax your shoulders, take your time, and smile all the way!
 Advice for the Groom… turn and look at your bride as she walks towards you!